 1. Public statements & interactions with media

-All public actions and statements must be approved and vetted by the TST National Council and the TST Executive Council.
-If a member is approached by media or asked for any official statement regarding an action or belief relating to TST all members must refrain from comment and refer the inquiring party to the Chapter Head.
+All public actions and statements must be approved and vetted by the International Council and the Executive Ministry.
+If a member is approached by media or asked for any official statement regarding an action or belief relating to TST, all members must refrain from comment and refer the inquiring party to their Chapter Head or Campaign Director, or a member of International Council, as appropriate.

 2. Public actions: Protestors and law enforcement

 Members must refrain from confronting protesters, both verbally and physically.
 We must never show disrespect to the opposition, regardless of slander and attacks on reason.
 If a member feels physically threatened at any point or uncomfortable, leave the area.
 Discuss a plan of action prior to any public demonstration if you expect a potential run in with police.
-It is encouraged to peacefully record any interactions with the public.
-Report any threats of violence to the Chapter Head.
+We encourage members to peacefully record any interactions with the public or police.
+Report any threats of violence to your Chapter Head or Campaign Director.

 Members should respect confidentiality, including documentation.
-Internal information should not be shared beyond members of the local chapter.
-Members’ names, contact information, and meeting locations are also considered confidential.
+Members must not share internal information beyond members of the local chapter.
+Members’ names, contact information, and meeting locations are also confidential.
 If you are ever unsure, don’t share.

 Material produced by The Satanic Temple is the property of the organization.
-Consent for use of logo, name or other identity materials may be approved for use for certain projects.
+Executive Ministry may approve consent for use of logo, name or other identity materials for use for certain projects.
+Contact your Chapter Head or Campaign Director to request approval.
 You may not use any official materials without prior approval.
 Approval may also be withdrawn at any time.

 5. Health & Safety

-Members are expected to take responsibility for their own health and safety and the health and safety of others when undertaking work or organizing events on behalf of TST.
-The TST National Council is able to provide advice and risk assessment if necessary.
+Members must take responsibility for their own health and safety and the health and safety of others when undertaking work or organizing events on behalf of TST.
+The TST International Council can provide advice and risk assessment if necessary.
 We cannot stress the importance of confidentiality enough as our best safety defense.

 6. Public Harassment

-If members ever feel harassed, bullied or uncomfortable as a result of an interaction with outsiders we encourage you to remove yourself from the situation.
+If members ever feel harassed, bullied or uncomfortable as a result of an interaction with outsiders, we encourage you to remove yourself from the situation as a first step.
 Understanding that TST participation is often considered a highly controversial affiliation, members should be cautious of sharing this information with others.
-If placed in an uncomfortable situation, treat others with respect and refrain from behavior that may be construed as bullying or harassing, including malicious gossip.
+If you are in an uncomfortable situation, treat others with respect and refrain from behavior that may be construed as bullying or harassing, including malicious gossip.
 Bullying and harassment may be by an individual against an individual, or involve groups of people.
 It may be obvious or it may be insidious.
 Whatever form it takes, it is unwarranted and unwelcome to the individual.
 Bullying and harassment may or may not be deliberate.

 7. General Decorum